EOLab-HSRW/esp32s3_object_detection/day_2/README.md

 # Under the Hood.
-Running the training locally [Under construction]
+Running the training locally
 Until now we used edge impulse studio to go over our complete machine learning pipeline.
 However, Edge Impulse Studio has a limitation of training time of 20 minutes CPU for free accounts.
 More over, you can have a maximum of 3 Impulses for model comparisons.

 Today we will see how to overcome this limitation by training in our local computer.